 - What will happen if the project is cancelled?

 - List of deadlines for any important decisions you will need to make during this process

-- Schedule of the payments that you will be making throughout this process (read: difference between deposit and downpayment)
+- Schedule of the deposit payments that you will be making throughout this process (read: difference between deposit and downpayment)

 Cooling Off Period for Pre Construction Homes

 What about a mortgage?
 You’ll need to decide what type of mortgage you’ll need or want and to talk to mortgage broker about variable vs fixed rates.
 In many cases, getting the best mortgage rate is important- but it’s not everything.
 As well, you need to ensure that your lender will actually give you the funding you require.

 Customize Your Home

 During the construction of your home, you will be in contact with from the builder’s office to customize your home.
 You will be working with them to pick the colours, finishes, and upgrades you want in your home and create your dream home.